ARS22 uses art to create a shared world

 The very latest in contemporary art alongside historical works

-ARS22 is the tenth exhibition in the series, which was launched in 1961.
+ARS22 is the tenth instalment in the series of major international contemporary art exhibitions originally launched in 1961.
 Over the decades, the ARS exhibitions have presented the public with the latest trends in contemporary art.

 Marina Abramovic & Ulay